Tropical geography: Troubled Representations

-Whether tropical geographers found the tropical places and people abundant and dynamic or deadly and barbaric.
-They understood them as inferior to the temperate and great Western civilizations.
+Whether tropical geographers found the tropical places and people abundant and dynamic or deadly and barbaric, they understood them as inferior to the temperate and great Western civilizations.
 As criticized by Edward Said in his famous work Orientalism, the literature of tropical geography served the interests of European scholars who were living in the temperate world to create an exotic other which in turn helped define themselves.

 Today's tropical geography

 Until the mid 20th century, the imperialist, racist and Euro-centric version of tropical geography was still flourishing as influential works were still being published like Les Pays Tropicaux by geomorphologist Pierre Gourou.
 From 1950's onward, development geography replaced tropical geography as the sub-field of geography.
 Consequently, the studied regions were given new terminologies such as the "Third World" and the "global South."

 Critical geographers argue the replacement of tropical geography by development geography marks the historical turning point of international intervention strategy from colonisation to economic development.
 Though morphed into a different discipline, the ideological roots of tropical geography—superiority, progress, civilization and technological advancement of the West which originated and matured in the temperate zone—carry on and become the building blocks of mainstream economic development theories.

-Paralleled with the rise of critical approaches to other sub-fields of geography, development geography and tropical geography as academic disciplines have seen a movement away from the mainstream economistic and deterministic view of the tropical world in the 1970s.
+Paralleled with the rise of critical approaches to other sub-fields of geography, development geography and tropical geography as academic disciplines saw a movement away from the mainstream economistic and deterministic view of the tropical world beginning in the 1970s.
 Geographers now attend to the influences imperialism, racism and Euro-centrism have had on tropical geography while attempting to bring class, gender, race and religion into the broader picture to better understand the tropical world and its inhabitants.

 Today the academic journal Singapore Journal of Tropical Geography continues to be a forum for tropical geographers to introduce and present new research and critique existing literature on the tropical world and people.
 Different from the historic absence of voices from the tropics, now many of the contributors of the Singapore Journal of Tropical Geography are of tropical origins and study tropical countries and their citizens with more holistic and inclusive approaches.